Formally Verified Arguments of Knowledge

 • For example, one can view the message as a vector, and query entries of that vector.
 Alternatively, one can view the message as a polynomial, and query for its evaluation at some given points.

-• Roughly speaking, an -commitment scheme is a commitment scheme with an associated opening argument for the correctness of the specified oracle interface.
+• We first apply the (interactive) BCS transform, which materializes the message oracles in an IOR using appropriate (functional) commitment schemes.
+Roughly speaking, a functional commitment scheme consists of a commitment algorithm, along with an associated opening argument for the correctness of the specified oracle interface.

-• The BCS transform then replaces every oracle message from the prover with a commitment to that message, and runs an opening argument for each oracle query the verifier makes to the prover's messages.
+• The interactive BCS transform then replaces every oracle message from the prover with a commitment to that message, and runs an opening argument for each oracle query the verifier makes to the prover's messages.
+These opening arguments may be batched.

-Using the theory of -IOR, we then formalize various proof systems in ProofSystem.
+Using the theory of interactive oracle reductions, we then formalize various proof systems in ProofSystem.

 The library is currently in development.
 Alongside general development of the library's underlying theory, the following cryptographic components are actively being worked on: